 Following are the steps that the servicer is to use in achieving the targeted Front End DTI:

-- Step 1a: Request Monthly Gross Income as specified above.
+- 1A: Request Monthly Gross Income as specified above.

-- Step 1b: Validate total first-lien debt and monthly payments (PITIA).
+- 1B: Validate total first-lien debt and monthly payments (PITIA).
 For purposes of making a provisional modification offer during the trial modification period, the borrower’s unverified income and debt payments can be used.
 Provisional information and modification terms will be verified in a timely manner.

 - Step 2: Capitalize arrearage.
 Servicers may capitalize accrued interest, past-due real estate taxes and insurance premiums, delinquency charges paid to third parties in the ordinary course of servicing and not retained by the servicer, any required escrow advances already paid by the servicer and any required escrow advances by the servicer that are currently due and will be paid by the servicer during the Trial Period.
 Late fees are not capitalized.